Study-unit CRUG ANALYSIS II - MOD. I AND MOD. II

 Prerequisites In order to gain access to the course, the student will have to comply with the pre-requisites both general and the frequency and between examinations provided by the current Regolamento Didattico del Corso di Laurea Magistrale in Farmacia (https://dsf.unipg.it/files/clmfarm/2025-26/clm_fa_reg._did._2025-2026.pdf)

-- laboratory exercise, chronologically related to lectures, devoted to the learning of the basic analytical practical and instrumental techniques aimed to the execution of the qualitative analysis of compounds of pharmaceutical interest.
+Teaching methods The course is organized as follows: - Lectures on all the subjects of the course. - laboratory exercise, chronologically related to lectures, devoted to the learning of the basic analytical practical and instrumental techniques aimed to the execution of the qualitative analysis of compounds of pharmaceutical interest.
 Students will be divided, according to their number, in groups of about 25.
-Each of the 10 practical lessons will have a duration of about 5 hours for an amount of 45 hours/student.
+Each of the 10 practical lessons will have a duration of about 4.5 hours for an amount of 45 hours/student.

 Other information Mandatory attendance at least at 80% of both practical and theoretical lectures.